-I am a professor in Interdisciplinary Social Science at Utrecht University and the former academic director of the European Research Centre on Migration and Ethnic Relations (ERCOMER: www.ercomer.eu).
+I am an emeritus professor in Interdisciplinary Social Science at Utrecht University and the former academic director of the European Research Centre on Migration and Ethnic Relations (ERCOMER: www.ercomer.eu).
 By training I am a social psychologist and an anthropologist.
-I did my PhD at Erasmus University Rotterdam (1988) and worked as an assistant professor at the Law Faculty.
+I did my PhD at Erasmus University Rotterdam (1988) and worked as an assistant professor at the Law Faculty at this university.
 In 1993 I moved to Utrecht University to become an associate and later full professor in the Department of Social and Behavioral Sciences.

 I am the Series Editor of the Ashgate “Research on Migration and Ethnic Relations Book Series”